ess-dmsc-dram/data-reduction-hardware-requirements/benchmarks/SNSPowderReduction_bench.md

 The number of bins here was 7728.

+Panel (f) shows the dependence of the workflow runtime on the number of bins, from 7728 to 247284.

-The table containing the data is `SNSPowderReduction_bench.txt`:
+The table containing the data (for just 7728 bins) is `SNSPowderReduction_bench.txt`:

 ```
 # Run no. NCPU factor Runtime Nevents1 Nevents2 t_filter_1 t_filter_2 t_filter_3